FreyaBurgerEater/Solution-on-Kaggle-H-M-Personalized-Fashion-Recommendation/README.md

 - `sample_submission.csv`: Sample submission file in the correct format.
 - `transactions_train.csv`: Training data including customer purchases on each date, along with other information.
 Duplicate rows correspond to multiple purchases of the same item.

-Approach
+#Approach

 The project adopted a strategy similar to that of the Silver Medal-winning team.
 The machine configuration included a GPU (NVIDIA 3090), CPU (Intel i9-10900k), 128GB RAM, and an Ubuntu 18.04 operating system.

-Solution Strategy
+#Solution Strategy

 The project primarily utilized the tabular data part of the dataset and excluded image and text data.
 The chosen model for this project was Catboost.

-Key Strategies
+Key Strategies:

 Data Preprocessing Optimization: To enhance efficiency, all tabular data was initially converted to pickle format, reducing data loading time significantly.
 Feature Engineering: The team focused on constructing meaningful features through a four-step process: